Njwymy/roguelikedev-does-the-complete-roguelike-tutorial/src/game/README.md

 #week 4
-Change it so that the render function doesn't update the map?
+Put the FOV update code into the run() method.
+This should be put within its own module or bundled up with the map struct later on so we don't pollute the run method with a bunch of junk.
+But for now this works.

-Might be a decent idea to bundle the fov_map with the map struct itself.
+The render code also only has fov stuff that is only related to rendering rather than updates like the tutorial has.